Study on the accidental background of the JSNS$^2$ experiment: Event selection

 \section{Event selection}

 The data set used for the background estimation was obtained using the kicker trigger.
-The total number of beam spills was 2460399, equivalent to $\sim$ 6~days of data taking with a pre-scale factor of five.
-Since the obtained waveforms, given the 125~\micro width, contain multiple events, we therefore used an event definition based on the number of hit PMTs in order to extract each event.
+The total number of beam spills was 2460399, equivalent to $\sim$6~days of data taking with a pre-scale factor of five.
+Given the readout 125~\micro time, the obtained waveforms contain multiple events.
+We therefore used an event definition based on the number of hit PMTs in order to extract each event.
 We constructed a hit time and charge series at each trigger by accumulating hit information along the FADC window with 60~ns coincidence width over all the PMTs.
 The coincidence width was determined by considering a typical PMT pulse shape and a safety factor from timing calibration.
 The event discrimination threshold is set to 10 hits and 50 p.e., which corresponds to an energy well below 1~MeV.

 The event vertex position and energy reconstruction is performed simultaneously based on a maximum-likelihood algorithm using the charge response of each PMT.
 Both vertex position and energy were calibrated by deploying a $^{252}$Cf source and using the 8~MeV peak in the energy spectrum resulting from thermal neutron capture on Gd (nGd).
-The reconstruction performance can be found in~\cite{cite:PAC31} for nGd events and~\cite{cite:HJKPS2020} for events with up to 60~MeV using Michel electrons.
+The reconstruction performance can be found in~\cite{cite:PAC31} for nGd events and in~\cite{cite:HJKPS2020} for events with up to 60~MeV using Michel electrons.

 The selection criteria and estimated efficiency are given in Table~\ref{tab:selec_eff} and a more detailed description is found in~\cite{cite:TDR}.
+Each efficiency in Table~\ref{tab:selec_eff} is for each corresponding criterium only.

 The single rates of the prompt and the delayed candidates are separately estimated using the energy and the timing selections shown in Table~\ref{tab:selec_eff}.
-Note that a time difference from the beam collision timing, $5\le \Delta t_{\mathrm{beam-d}}\le 105$~\micro is used for the delayed single rate calculation instead of the selection in Table~\ref{tab:selec_eff}.
-These single rates with multiplying them are utilized to predict the number of the accidental background.
-The fiducial volume is defined with $R$ $< 140$ cm and $|z| <$ 100 cm region to avoid the incoming particles to the target volume.
-Note that the origin of the x. y, z coordination is the center of the detector, and $R$ is defined as $R = \sqrt{x^2 + y^2}$.
+Note that a time difference from the beam collision timing, $5\le \Delta t_{\mathrm{beam-d}}\le 105$~\micro\ is used for the delayed single rate calculation instead of the selection in Table~\ref{tab:selec_eff}.
+These single rates are multiplied to predict the number of the accidental backgrounds.
+The fiducial volume is defined with $R < 140$ cm and $|z| <$ 100 cm region to avoid external backgrounds.
+Note that origin of the coordinate system is the center of the detector, and $R$ is defined as $R = \sqrt{x^2 + y^2}$.